 In August 2020, our sponsor purchased 7,906,250 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In October 2020, our sponsor returned to us, at no cost, an aggregate of 1,581,250 founder shares which we cancelled, resulting in an aggregate of 6,325,000 founder shares outstanding and held by our sponsor (up to 825,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
-Up to 825,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20.0% of the issued and outstanding shares of our common stock upon the consummation of this offering.
+Up to 1,031,250 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 10,375,000 private placement warrants (or 11,695,000 private placement warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$10,375,000 in the aggregate, or \$11,695,000 if the over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at \$10,375,000, (or \$11,695,000 if the over-allotment option is exercised in full) depending on the number of private placement warrants purchased.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 7,075,000 private placement warrants (or 7,900,000 private placement warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,075,000 in the aggregate, or \$7,900,000 if the over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at \$7,075,000, (or \$7,900,000 if the over-allotment option is exercised in full) depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share.
 The private placement warrants (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until 30 days after the completion of our initial business combination.